palewire/first-web-scraper/docs/index.rst

 .. warning::

     **This must be done with caution**.
-Files you delete from the command line DO NOT go into the recycle bin.
+Files you delete from the command line do not go into the recycle bin.
 They are gone. **Forever**.

+And that's it!
+You've learned all the basic command-line tricks necessary to move on.

 Act 2: Python
 -------------

 Python can be used for almost any application you can imagine, from building websites to running robots.

-A thorough overview of the language would take months, so our class is going to concentrate on the absolute basics -- the basic programming principles and syntax quirks that you're likely to encounter as complete this course.
+A thorough overview of the language would take months, so our class is going to concentrate on the absolute basics -- basic principles that you need to understand as you complete this course.

 How to run a Python program
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~